 Deficient reticulocyte production, intramedullary death of red blood cells (RBCs), and bone marrow erythroid hyperplasia (and dysplasia) occur.
 Although hypochromic RBCs are produced, other RBCs may be large, producing normocytic or macrocytic indices; if so, variation in RBC size (dimorphism) usually produces a high RBC distribution width (RDW).

 Inherited forms of sideroblastic anemia are less common than acquired forms and usually occur in infancy or early childhood.
-The most common congenital sideroblastic anemia is an X-linked form caused by a germline mutation in ALAS2, a gene involved in heme biosynthesis.
+The most common congenital sideroblastic anemia is an X-linked X-Linked Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more form caused by a germline mutation in ALAS2 (5'-aminolevulinate synthase 2), a gene involved in heme biosynthesis.
 Vitamin B6 (pyridoxine) is an essential cofactor for the enzyme produced by ALAS2, thus patients may respond to pyridoxine supplementation.

 RBCs are usually microcytic and hypochromic, but this is not always the case.

 Bone marrow examination is necessary and reveals erythroid hyperplasia.
 Iron staining reveals the pathognomonic iron-engorged perinuclear mitochondria in developing RBCs (ringed sideroblasts).
-Other features of myelodysplasia, such as cytopenias and dysplasia, may be evident.
+Other features of myelodysplastic syndrome Myelodysplasia and Iron-Transport Deficiency Anemia In myelodysplastic syndrome, anemia is commonly prominent.
+The anemia is usually normocytic or macrocytic, and a dimorphic (large and small) population of circulating cells can be present. ... read more , such as cytopenias and dysplasia, may be evident.

 Serum lead is measured if sideroblastic anemia has an unknown cause.

-Elimination of a toxin or drug (especially alcohol or zinc ingestion), or mineral/vitamin supplementation (copper or pyridoxine) can lead to recovery.
+Elimination of a toxin or medication (especially alcohol or zinc ingestion), or mineral/vitamin supplementation (copper or pyridoxine) can lead to recovery.

 Sideroblastic anemia can be acquired or congenital.